 By combining the ability of providing engineering expertise along with DevOps, Security and Optimization software offerings I was bringing a complete solution to a certain type of software development client.
 When I engaged the AWS sales exec and regional partner manager I had a very different message for my AWS partnership.
 It wasn’t “Would you like to partner on ABC client” it was “I am already working with these three other AWS consulting and technology partners with ABC client, would you like updates and to partner?”
 Not once did an AWS sales or partner rep ever tell me no.

 This is the single biggest mistake I see ISVs make with AWS.
 They don’t start with the client and move backwards to form an holistic approach for the respective cloud journey.
 Many ISVs are hopeful that if they list their offering on the AWS Marketplace and get someone familiar with the AWS sales network that it will take off.
 They are frustrated after 6 months that AWS sales and partner teams aren’t bringing them client opportunities.

 Developing your public cloud alliance matrix will be different for every ISV and will evolve over time.
 How many different public cloud client profile types do you have?
 How do your in-house consulting or professional services teams compete or compliment AWS professional services provided by third parties?
 Do your existing alliance relationships from the data center sales cycle need to be updated for your public cloud clients?
 Is your ISV competition alliance strategy impacting yours?
 Is your direct sales team enabled to cooperate?

-I developed the Cloud Sales Advisory service to help ISVs optimize their approach to public cloud sales.
-How can I help you?
+We developed the Growth Acceleration Strategy service to help ISVs optimize their approach to public cloud sales.
+How can we help you?
 Get in touch.